10 Most Valuable Companies in the World: Top Trillion-Dollar Stocks in 2026

 And the value of their stocks has soared in recent years due to those huge AI investments…

-That’s one reason the S&P 500 stock index has performed so well.
+That’s one reason the benchmark S&P 500 stock index has performed so well.
 These stocks are heavily weighted in it.
 The S&P 500 has risen by double-digit percentages from 2023 to 2025.

 The 10 Largest Companies in the World by Market Cap